meirelesff/genderBR/cran-comments.md

 - A few minor bug fixes that make the packages' functions more robust;
 - Several new internal input tests;
 - New unit tests.
+- Removed the `magrittr` dependency by switching to R's native pipe.

 All these improvements aim to make the package more stable.
 Moreover, I plan to work on new features and commit myself to continue releasing bug fixes and minor updates.